 Not that healthful maybe, but these potatoes taste really good all the same.
 My sister-in-law gave me this recipe after working out a close homemade version of a favorite side dish at Cracker Barrell.
 I tried it and found it is almost as reliably favored by picky eaters as, say Macaroni and Cheese.
 It is also easy to put together and gets along well with other dishes competing for oven space.
 This casserole can be cooked at a variety of different temperatures, just leave it in long enough for the contents to get bubbly and the top to begin browning.

-It’s ease of preparation and wide appeal makes this potato casserole great for a special occasion buffet or a potluck dinner where the preferences of many are unknown and the goal is to simply serve a tasty dish that pleases many.
-It makes great holiday fare and leftovers are as welcome at breakfast time as at lunch or dinner, if you have any.
+It’s ease of preparation and wide appeal makes this potato casserole great for a special occasion buffet or a potluck dinner where the preferences of many are unknown and the goal is to simply serve a tasty dish that is a crowd pleaser.
+It makes great holiday fare and leftovers, if you have any, are as welcome at breakfast time as at lunch or dinner.
 So here’s our recipe for what my children affectionately call Cornflake Casserole.

 1 (32-ounce) package southern style hash brown potatoes, thawed